 Field Squadron Royal Engineers

-The unit had a headquarters and three troops.
+The following war establishment for a field squadron was published in July 1941.
+A field squadron contained a headquarters and three troops.
 In the headquarters was the Major who commanded the unit along with a Captain who was second-in-command.
 Each of the three troops had two officers, giving eight in total.
+A troop was commanded by either a Captain, Lieutenant or Second Lieutenant.
 There were also 271 other ranks distributed throughout the unit.
 The headquarters was the smallest part of a field squadron as it contained 34 other ranks.
 Each of the troops contained 79, giving a strength of 279.
 Of this figure, 174 were Sappers.
 Then, there were also twelve other ranks attached from the Army Catering Corps as Cooks.
 There were three each for the headquarters and troops.
 This gave the unit a total establishment of 291 all ranks.

 The overwhelming majority of those serving with a field squadron had a trade.
 The trades with the most men serving with the unit were Carpenters and Joiners at 34, Fitters at 16, Engineer Artificers (internal combustion and pumps) at 13 and Blacksmiths and Bricklayers at 12 each.
-All these men would have passed a trade test to qualify for each trade.
+All these men would have passed a trade test to qualify for each a trade.
 Then there was the trade of Pioneer which was for those who were trained for field works, bridge building, skilled manual tasks but didn’t have a specialised trade.
-John was a Pioneer.
-Each trade was clustered together in lettered groups, and Pioneer was in Group E. There were 75 Pioneers serving in the unit, nine in the headquarters and 22 in each troop.
+There were 75 Pioneers serving in the unit, nine in the headquarters and 22 in each troop.

 A field squadron also had a variety of transport, including motorcycles, cars, trucks and lorries.
 The four-wheeled 15-cwt truck was the most numerous vehicle, with thirty in the company along with 21 motorcycles.
 The squadron was mostly armed with Lee-Enfield Rifles, there also being eight .45 Anti-tank rifles and eight light machine guns.
 The light machine guns would have been either Lewis or Bren guns.
 There were also eight light machine guns for the units eight scout cars.
 The unit also carried thousands of pounds of explosives shown below in a table from the war establishment.